The 8 Best Reloadable Credit Cards in Canada

-Depending on your spending habits, it may be worth paying a little extra for the KOHO Extra Mastercard Prepaid Card.
+Depending on your spending habits, it may be worth paying a little extra for the KOHO Mastercard Prepaid Card with the Extra plan, which offers the best value.
 Although cardholders must pay $9/month or $84 annually, they receive 2% cash back on groceries, food and drinks, and transportation.

 For reference, this means that this plan is worth it if you spend at least $470/month in the any of those categories.
 You save when you pay the annual $84 payment, or if you spend at least $600/month in the categories listed above but pay the $9 monthly fee.

 Canada Post Cash Passport Prepaid Mastercard[Offer productType=”OtherProduct” api_id=”64e794482bb7ed64e70ab29d”]